-They are permanent installations in several national parks, where staff have cut firewood, enabling you to have a cozy wood fire in the wood stove – as well as a campfire outside.
+They are permanent installations in several national parks, where staff have cut firewood, enabling you to have a cosy wood fire in the wood stove – as well as a campfire outside.

 Snowtagging is a popular challenge where you snowshoe (or hike with boots and crampons, which is what I did) to a remote lake, then “draw” art on its snowy surface using your snowshoes.

-Yes, you have to backpack in your snowshoes – as well as a pre-designed picture drawn on a laminated sheet, which not only depicts the artwork (say of a spider, or perhaps a bicycle) but also the compass co-ordinates.
+Yes, you have to backpack in your snowshoes – as well as follow a pre-designed picture drawn on a laminated sheet, which not only depicts the artwork (say of a spider, or perhaps a bicycle) but also the compass coordinates.

 Another fun snowy activity is fat biking along narrow, circuitous trails through the forest.
 Awesome!

-Polar opposite is the tranquility you’ll discover while enjoying a guided snowshoe walk with Gaspar, your colourful trapper guide.
+The polar opposite is the tranquillity you’ll discover while enjoying a guided snowshoe walk with a trapper guide.

 Included in this package is a fresh trout snack cooked over a campfire.